CLARIAH/tool-discovery/CONTRIBUTING.md

 1. Are there any harvesting errors?
 If so, check the harvest log (see next section)
     * Errors occur if the harvester fails to extract something
 2. Look at the ranking your software metadata gets (0 to 5 stars) and inspect the validation report (click the validation stars).
     * Three degrees of severity are distinguished: violations, warnings and informational notices.
 All are formulated in reference to the [CLARIAH Software Metadata Requirements](https://github.com/CLARIAH/clariah-plus/blob/main/requirements/software-metadata-requirements.md).
 Consult the descriptions there to learn how to improve your metadata.
+Make sure to resolve all violations and warnings, it is fine to have some *info* notices in the validation report and you can still get a 4/5 rating that way.
+No need to obsess over getting to 5/5 if you feel some info notices are not applicable.
+As a guideline for CLARIAH, aim for at least a 3/5 rating, because other front-end systems like Ineo and the VLO are recommended to use that as a minimum threshold for software they incorporate into their systems.

 ### Q: Is there a log of the harvest run?